aryan008/team_lift_sprint/README.md

 A split of products based on what the user is looking for - themselves/team/indoor/outdoor Footer links include FAQ's that is standard across all ecommerce sites Integration of secure payment system
-Allow logged in users to submit a review of a product Pre paying the user has the ability to edit their bag items Sort functionality on all product views
+Allow logged in users to submit a review of a product, delete their reviews Pre paying the user has the ability to edit their bag items Sort functionality on all product views
 Site admins can post fitness related content as a blog